Welcome Message from Jim:

 Growing up on a ranch in Custer County Nebraska taught me the importance of hard work, overcoming adversity and working together as a family and as a community.
 My father, Wayne who grew up during the Great Depression and served his country during WWII, taught my brother Stuart and I to think for ourselves and warned us against following the herd.
 My mother, Frances, made sure the supper table conversations were educational – we discussed business, crop prices, history and politics.

-This campaign is dedicated to my mother and father and those like them who overcame tough times, defend our freedoms, built the economic foundation on which our great country now stands and demonstrated the greater good when communities and a nation works together.
+This campaign is dedicated to my mother and father and those like them who overcame tough times, defended our freedoms, built the economic foundation on which our great country now stands and demonstrated the greater good when communities and a nation works together.
 In that spirit of community, I am running for the United States Senate – as a non-partisan – because one of our great democratic institutions, the United States Congress is bound up by gridlock and partisan warfare.

 Like most Nebraskans, I believe that solving the most important issues of our day requires compromise.
 Unfortunately, the leaders of the two political parties put their own narrow interests ahead of the interests of our great nation – and that my friends is why nothing is getting done in Congress.
 They spend most of their time in non-stop, big money elections.
 On issue after issue, it is absolutely essential that we have thorough and vigorous debates, but is also essential that we eventually reach a compromise.
 But the reality is, our United States Congress is increasingly unable to solve problems as it kicks the can further and further down the road.